These five action-packed neighbourhood marketing tips will help you to attract customers, drive sales and boost profits…

 1. Fuse your markets

-A good way to market at almost no cost is to identify other stores and companies that have similar target markets to yours, and then explore ways of partnering with them to fuse your two markets and reach a wider customer base.
+A good way to market at almost no cost is to identify other stores and companies that have similar target markets to yours.
+Then you can explore ways of partnering with them to fuse your two markets and reach a wider customer base.
 This is known as fusion marketing and it’s increasingly popular among cost-conscious marketers.
-Examples include using wall space in partner stores to display marketing posters, teaming up to supply prizes for co-branded competitions, exchanging links and content on your respective websites, and carrying each other’s flyers and marketing material in your stores.
+For example, use wall space in partner stores to display marketing posters.
+Team up to supply prizes for co-branded competitions.
+Exchange links and content on your respective websites, and carry each other’s flyers and marketing material in your stores.

 Get involved in your neighbourhood.
 If you do this sincerely and get to know other community members as friends, in time they will come to support your business.
 Ideas for engagement include joining a residents’ association, serving as a trustee on your body corporate, connecting with a charity, hooking up with local sports clubs or schools or just participating in events like beach clean-up days etc. Don’t overplay the business angle, the support will come in good time.